inc2734/habakiri/src/readme.txt

 = 1.3.0 =
 * Add BxSlider and slider settings in customizer.
-* Add page template that is using slider.
+* Add rich front page template that is using slider.
+* Add new setting: Header layout setting that is the transparent header.
+* Add new setting: Breakpoint setting that to switch offcanvas navigation.
+* Change page header size when custom header image is set.
+* Change template name "For front page" to "Blank Page".

 = 1.2.0 =
 * Fixed offcanvas-nav bugs.